RanaHammadHassan/TVET_CRS/README.md

 Welcome to the guidelines for the Technical and Vocational Education and Training (TVET) Course Recommendation System.
 To utilize this source code, please follow the steps outlined below.

-TVET-CRS Python Code: TVET-CRS.ipynb
+- TVET-CRS Python Code: TVET-CRS.ipynb
-Dataset: Tvet_data.xlsx
+- Dataset: Tvet_data.xlsx

-To execute follow python Code, follow below steps:-

 Step 1: Import Python Libraries:
 Imports necessary Python libraries and modules for data manipulation, model building, evaluation, and visualization.